AxisCommunications/acap-integration-examples-azure/telemetry-to-azure-iot-edge/README.md

 ### Configuring the camera

-Now that the resources in Azure are ready to accept telemetry, let's continue with configuring the camera to send events.
+Now that the edge gateway is ready to accept telemetry, let's continue with configuring the camera to send events.

 We will begin by uploading our device certificate and the root CA certificate to the camera.
 Start by navigating to the camera using your preferred web browser.
 To add a device certificate, follow the steps below.